-Number of shares Amount \$ Outstanding January 1, 2015 and December 31, 2015 Shares issued pursuant to the Transaction 18,578,200 - 3,468,515 Outstanding December 31, 2016 18,578,200 3,468,515
+Number of shares Amount \$ Outstanding, January 1, 2016 Shares issued pursuant to the transaction 18,578,200 - 3,468,515 Outstanding, December 31, 2016 and 2017 18,578,200 3,468,515

-Pursuant to the Transaction, the Company issued 18,578,200 common shares in exchange for the net assets received from kneat.com (note 2).
-The balance of share capital immediately following the close of the Transaction was \$3,468,515.
-The amount was estimated based on the trading price of kneat.com just prior to the Transaction net of the value of the assets left behind after the spin-out from kneat.com.
+Pursuant to the transaction, the Company issued 18,578,200 common shares in exchange for the net assets received from kneat.com (note 2).
+The balance of share capital immediately following the close of the transaction was \$3,468,515.
+The amount was estimated based on the trading price of kneat.com just prior to the transaction net of the value of the assets left behind after the spin-out from kneat.com.

-Loss per share information in these consolidated financial statements has been presented as if the 18,578,200 common shares issued in connection with the closing of the Transaction had been issued and outstanding from the start of all periods presented.
+Loss per share information in these consolidated financial statements has been presented as if the 18,578,200 common shares issued in connection with the closing of the transaction had been issued and outstanding from the start of all years presented.